Comparison of Anomaly Detectors: Context Matters: Compared methods

 \paragraph{Other models and techniques} A plethora of models based on probabilistic autoencoders and specialized for anomaly detection was introduced in recent years, such as~\citep{zong2018deep, pereira2018unsupervised, xu2018unsupervised, principi2017acoustic, chen2018unsupervised, chalapathyGroupAnomalyDetection2018}.
 Below, we list models included in the comparison and not described above.

 The self-adversarial Variational Autoencoder (adVAE)~\citep{wang2020advae} was included because it claims superiority over the state-of-the-art methods, such as VAE, DAGMM~\citep{zong2018deep}, WGAN-GP~\citep{gulrajani2017improved} or MO-GAAL~\citep{liu2019generative} on tabular datasets.
 It augments the usual encoder-decoder pair with a transformer, whose goal is to simulate anomalies during training.
-We admit to being puzzled, as the model is trained only on normal data and there is no link between real and simulated anomalies.
+The seeming flaw of the model is that it is trained only on normal data and there is no link between real and simulated anomalies.
 The sampled reconstruction is used as an anomaly score.

 Despite its name, GANomaly~\citep{akcay2018ganomaly, ahnDeepGenerativeModelsBased2020} is more related to adversarial autoencoders than to GANs.
 It consists of encoder-decoder-encoder with a discriminator, similar to an AAE.
 The anomaly score is the difference between latent representations of a sample after the first and second encoding.
-An upgrade to this model, skip-GANomaly~\citep{akcay2019skip}, uses skip connections in a U-Net~\citep{ronneberger2015u} type architecture.
+An upgrade to this model, skip-GANomaly~\citep{akcay2019skip}, uses skip connections in a U-Net type architecture.
 Here, the anomaly score is a combination of reconstruction error and feature-matching loss (see the next section on fmGAN).
 Although originally proposed only for use in images, we have implemented a variant for tabular data as well.